duereg/codetype/src/documents/posts/20140209-introducing-songbird.html.md

 npm test
 ```

-Songbird is written in [coffeescript](http://coffeescript.org) with
+Songbird is written in [CoffeeScript](http://coffeescript.org) with
 source in `src/` compiled to `lib/`.

 Tests are written with mocha and chai in `test/`.

-Run tests with `npm test` which will also compile the coffeescript to
+Run tests with `npm test` which will also compile the CoffeeScript to
 `lib/`.

 Pull requests are welcome.
 Please provide tests for your changes and